Guy Burgess: Aftermath

-In the immediate aftermath the Foreign Office made nothing public.
+In the immediate aftermath, the Foreign Office made nothing public.
 In private circles, many rumours abounded: the pair had been kidnapped by the Russians, or by the Americans, or were replicating the flight of Rudolf Hess to Scotland in 1941 in an unofficial peace mission.
 The press was suspicious, and the story finally broke in the Daily Express on 7 June.
 A cautious Foreign Office statement then confirmed that Maclean and Burgess were missing and were being treated as absent without leave.
 In the House of Commons the Foreign Secretary, Herbert Morrison, said there was no indication that the missing diplomats had taken secret documents with them, nor would he attempt to prejudge the issue of their destination.

 On 30 June the Express offered a reward of £1,000 for information on the diplomats' current whereabouts, an amount dwarfed shortly afterwards by the Daily Mail's offer of £10,000.
 There were numerous false sightings in the months that followed.
 Some press reports speculated that Burgess and Maclean were being held in Moscow's Lubyanka prison.
-Harold Nicolson thought the Soviets would "use [Burgess] for a month or so and then quietly shove him into some salt mine".
+Nicolson thought the Soviets would "use [Burgess] for a month or so and then quietly shove him into some salt mine".
 Just before Christmas 1953, Burgess's mother received a letter from her son, postmarked in South London.
 The letter, full of affection and messages for his friends, revealed nothing of his location or circumstances.

 Evidence against Burgess was not significant at the time of his defection but became apparent with further investigation.
 Files from the KGB's Mitrokhin Archive, released in July 2014, indicated that he had released over 389 top secret documents to the KGB during the first half of 1945 and an additional 168 files in late 1949.

-In April 1954 a senior MGB officer, Vladmir Petrov, defected in Australia.
+In April 1954, a senior MGB officer, Vladmir Petrov, defected in Australia.
 He brought with him papers indicating that Burgess and Maclean had been Soviet agents since their Cambridge days, that the MGB had masterminded their escape, and that they were alive and well in the Soviet Union.